Giving your dog bone broth has huge health benefits.

 Get yourself a slow cooker, it’s safer and cheaper to use.

-Add some fresh herbs such as parsley, chopped celery & mushrooms.
+Again optional, you can add some fresh herbs such as parsley, chopped celery & even mushrooms.

 Place everything in the slow cooker & cook on low heat for 12-24 hours